hosain-ghoraba/Compilers-Assignment1-Base/ReadMe.md

 # Assignment1 Base

-### This project aims at relieving you from the setup & integration hassle between Antler and java
+### This project aims at relieving you from the setup & integration hassle between Antler and java, you don't need to download or install Antler, you just have to:

-How to use:

 1. Clone the repository
 2. Write your Antler code(with embedeed java syntax) in `Assignment1.g4` file which exists in './src/main/antlr4/antlr/bits/Assignment1.g4'